Are you going on a cruise and looking to avoid getting seasick?

 Picking the Right Food on the Cruise To Avoid Getting Seasick

 For your meals, avoid soups and liquid food as they tend to aggravate the symptoms.
 Solid food, especially starchy and dry food like bread, tend to make you feel better.
+The exception would be ginger ale/tea.

 Can you Still Get Seasick After Your Cruise?